 Obesity can be a serious health issue for your loyal canine companion.
-Overweight dogs, much like humans, are prone to health problems like high blood pressure, liver problems, heart problems, and canine diabetes.
-Because of this, managing a dog’s weight is key to ensuring they have good quality of life as they age.
+Overweight dogs are prone to health problems like high blood pressure, liver problems, heart problems, and canine diabetes.
+Because of this, managing a dog’s weight is key to ensuring they have a great quality of life as they age.
+If your dog is looking a little chunky, here’s what you need to know about helping them to lose weight the right way (and no, they don’t have to give up natural dog treats for good!).

-There are certain markers which you as a dog owner can watch out for to see if your dog is overweight:
+There are certain signs that you can watch out for to see if your dog is overweight, including:

-In addition to the markers above, your dog’s veterinarian can also let you know if your dog is overweight based on your dog’s size and breed.
-The American Kennel Club has a more comprehensive list that can help owners identify if their dogs are overweight.
+Your dog’s veterinarian can help you determine if your dog is overweight based on your dog’s size and breed.
+The American Kennel Club also has a more comprehensive list that can help owners identify if their dogs are overweight.

 Making the decision to give your dog healthier meals also means that you have to avoid feeding them leftovers.
 A balanced diet means different things between dogs and humans, and feeding your dog leftovers may mean that they end up eating ingredients in amounts safe for humans, but definitely unhealthy for dogs.